sherlockmoriarity/Blog_Post_Management/README.md

 💡Overview

 A full-stack blog post management system built using Node.js and Express.js for the backend.This system allows users to create, view, update, and delete blog posts.
-The project is designed with a simple API for managing blog posts and showcases basic CRUD operations.
+The project is designed with  REST APIs for managing blog posts and showcases basic CRUD operations.

 🔍Features